jade-chuapakdee/OfficeBot/README.md

 - `reachedPage.py` : This file is the page that shows the user that the package is delivered.
 - `returnPackagePage.py` : This file is the page that displays the return path when the package is being rejected.
 - `StartPage.py` : This file is the start page of the program.
-- `history.csv` : This file contains the history of the deliveries
+- `history.csv` : This file contains the history of the deliveries.
 - `my_bellman.pl` : This file contains the prolog language of the Bellman-Ford algorithm.